Our representative will call you within few minutes

 Additional benefits are always welcome, especially, when it comes to term insurance plans.
 Riders are essential additions made to term plans to enhance their performance or ensure greater coverage to the policyholder.
 Opting for riders implies that policyholders in addition to availing death benefits will get a host of additional benefits, not otherwise available in vanilla term insurance.
 While some riders are included as a part of the basic term plan insurance, there are others that mandate additional premium payment for inclusion in the policy benefits.
 Some of the riders include:-

 Accidental deaths are common in India.
 Unfortunate and unforeseen deaths due to accidents can result in dependents reeling under immense financial crisis.
 To counter the adverse effects of sudden deaths due to the accidents, some insurance companies advise their customers to opt for accidental death benefit rider that guarantees an added payout over and above the basic sum assured.
-The added amount of death benefit is a percentage of the original amount of sum assured and varies between insurance companies.
+The added amount of death benefit is a percentage of the original amount of sum assured and varies among insurance companies.
 Insurers charge extra premiums from customers availing this rider option.
 However, the premium charges remain fixed during the entire policy period.
-Policyholders working under hazardous conditions or prone to accidents owing to their frequency of travels or the region where they live must opt for this rider.
+Policyholders working under hazardous conditions or prone to accidents owing to their frequency of travels or the region where they live should opt for this rider.

 Changing landscapes, climatic variations, a rise in pollution levels, unhealthy eating habits and sedentary lifestyle have resulted in a host of chronic disorders that many people suffer from.
 These critical diseases may include cancer, stroke, cardiac arrest, paralysis, arterial problems, kidney failure or major organ transplantation.
 Depending on the terms and conditions of the policy as detailed by the insurance company, the policyholders may choose to either continue or discontinue the policy.
 Some insurers hand over the sum assured to the insured on being diagnosed with critical illnesses and the policy ends there and then.
 There are other companies that give only a part of the sum assured amount to the insured to enable their treatment.
 However, this affects the final payout to the nominee as it gets reduced to the extent already given by the insurer.

-Grievous accidents or critical illnesses may result in permanent disability, thus, causing loss of regular income.
+Grievous accidents or critical illnesses may result in permanent disability, thus causing loss of regular income.
 Opting for this rider while buying the term plan insurance ensures that future premiums are waived off.
 However, this does not mean that the policy expires.
 The term plan remains in force and serves similarly to policies with all premiums paid throughout the entire policy tenure.
 Without this rider option, the policyholder, if unable to pay premiums due to income loss or disability, will not avail the benefits of the policy as initially envisaged.
 The policy will expire and no death benefits will be paid to the nominee(s) of the insured.

 This unique rider is not provided by all insurance companies, and, hence customers must inquire about the same.
 While term plans guarantee financial coverage in the event of the policyholder’s death, this rider ensures that the nominee(s) or dependents continue to remain covered for a longer period even after the insured is no more.
 As per this rider, the loved ones of the policyholder continue to get an additional income each year for the next five to 10 years apart from the predetermined sum assured amount.
 This rider is not inbuilt within the term insurance cover but can be availed by paying an additional premium amount.